phpstan/phpstan/website/src/user-guide/result-cache.md

 <div class="bg-blue-100 border-l-4 border-blue-500 text-blue-700 p-4 mb-4" role="alert">

 You might notice the result cache isn't sometimes saved and PHPStan runs full analysis even if nothing changed since the last run.
-If the analysis result contains some serious errors like parse errors or [autoloading errors](/user-guide/autoloading), result cache cannot be used for the next run because the files dependency tree might be incomplete.
+If the analysis result contains some serious errors like parse errors, result cache cannot be used for the next run because the files dependency tree might be incomplete.

 </div>